 Here, I didn‘t.

-And as I sat there looking at this beautiful sunset while zebra drank from the nearby waterhole, a truth hit me like never before – I am alone.
+And as I sat there looking at this beautiful sunset while zebra drank from the nearby watering hole, a truth hit me like never before—I am alone.
 And I am tired of it.
 While I’m an introvert and I like my “me” time, after 6.5 years, solo travel isn’t for me any longer.
-I no longer desire to wander cities or gaze upon African sunsets alone – I want to travel with people I know.
+I no longer desire to wander cities or gaze upon African sunsets alone.
+I want to travel with people I know.
 I want familiar faces.
 I want to share moments.
-I make plenty of friends on the road but I’m tired of having to start over in each new city.
-My heart isn’t in jet setting somewhere new alone any longer.
+I make plenty of friends on the road, but I’m tired of having to start over in each new city.
+My heart isn’t in jet setting somewhere new alone anymore.

 I think everyone should travel alone at some point in their life; you learn a lot about yourself doing so.
 I never regret the solo travel I’ve done in the past and never felt alone or bored during those years, but Africa made it clear that it’s time to move on to a new chapter of my life.
 I couldn’t hold onto the past any longer.
 What I want from my life now doesn’t involve any more late nights on the backpacker trail.

 After a number of false starts, right before the new year I finally moved to New York City.
 I’m living with a friend at the moment while I search for my own apartment.
 I’ve stocked the fridge with groceries.
 I’m cooking again.
 I’ve joined a gym.
 I’m seeing friends.
 I’m happy.
 I’m ready to be only semi-nomadic.
 While I have conferences, festivals (see you at SXSW!), and a book tour that will send me periodically out of NYC over the next few months, my next adventure isn’t until May when I go to Europe (with a friend) for two weeks.
 That’s five months away.
 I never thought I’d say this, but I’m happy I’m not going anywhere soon.